Award winning walking on your doorstep...

 The White Horse Walk – with panoramic views over to Kilburn Woods this is one of the most iconic Yorkshire landmarks.
 There are different route lengths starting from 1.5 miles, with a longer more challenging route via the Sutton Bank scar.

-Helmsley to Rievaulx – a gentle but 7 mile walk that is perfect for a picnic.
-Start in Helmsley’s market place, go through the pretty bluebell woods, to the banks of the River Rye and the grand ruins of Rievaulx Abbey.
+Helmsley to Rievaulx – a gentle 7-mile walk that’s perfect for a picnic.
+From Helmsley’s market place, go through the pretty bluebell woods to the River Rye’s banks and the grand ruins of Rievaulx Abbey.
+A favourite from any of our Yorkshire cottages.

 Wainstones – a more challenging walk through the western moor where the rocks, known as Wainstones, are dramatic and magnificent.
 Hitting Urra Moor, you’re at the highest point in the North York Moors.